 The applicant argued that the documents he had requested to access could be released, fully or partially, without any harm to the commercial interests of the companies concerned.

-REA argued that the documents concerned included confidential information of the consortium members about intellectual property, ongoing research, know-how, methodology, technics and strategies whose release could have harmed their commercial interests.
-This considerations were compatible both with Regulation 1049/2001 on access to EU documents and Regulation 1290/2013 which was protecting the confidentiality of information related to the iBorderCtrl project.
+REA argued that the documents concerned included confidential information of the consortium members about intellectual property, ongoing research, know-how, methodology, techniques and strategies whose release could have harmed their commercial interests.
+These considerations were compatible both with Regulation 1049/2001 on access to EU documents and Regulation 1290/2013 which was protecting the confidentiality of information related to the iBorderCtrl project.

-The Court first considered that Article 15.3 TFEU enshrined the “any citizen of the Union, and any natural or legal person residing or having its registered office in a Member State, shall have a right of access to documents of the Union institutions, bodies, offices and agencies, whatever their medium”.
+The Court first considered that Article 15.3 TFEU enshrined that “any citizen of the Union, and any natural or legal person residing or having its registered office in a Member State, shall have a right of access to documents of the Union institutions, bodies, offices and agencies, whatever their medium.”
 The same right is also protected by Article 42 of the Charter of Fundamental Rights of the EU.
 Regulation 1049/2011 gives effect to such right by providing access to information held by EU institutions.
 The principle of maximum disclosure is foundational but can be limited in order to protect either public or private interests.
 These interests are listed in the Regulation in Article 4 which prevented the EU institutions from releasing such information.
 Since these are exceptions, they must be interpreted strictly.
-This means that the decision of withholding the requested information did not have to fall under of the exception of Article 4 only but the EU body must motivate why the release of the information would concretely and effectively harm the interest protected by Article 4.
+This means that the decision of withholding the requested information did not have to fall under the exception of Article 4 only but the EU body must justify why the release of the information would concretely and effectively harm the interest protected by Article 4.

-As for the commercial interests, the Court had previously held that all the information related to a company and its commercial relations should not be considered commercial per se and fall under the exception of Article 4 of Regulation 1049/2001.
-The EU institution should motivate that in the documents the requester was asking access to there is information, such as commercial strategies, relationships, methodologies or any data related to their expertise that, if released, would harm the commercial interests.
-Whether partial access can be granted, it should be examined in light of the principle of proportionality.
-This meant that, if the information that would harm the commercial interests could not be released but there are parts of the document whose release would not make any harm, they should be partially released.
+As for the commercial interests, the Court had previously held that all the information related to a company and its commercial relations should not be considered commercial per se and do not fall under the exception of Article 4 of Regulation 1049/2001.
+The EU institution should prove that in the documents the requester was asking access to there is information, such as commercial strategies, relationships, methodologies or any data related to their expertise that, if released, would harm the commercial interests.
+Whether partial access can be granted should be examined in light of the principle of proportionality.
+This meant that information that would harm the commercial interests could not be released but if there are parts of the document whose release would not cause any harm, they should be partially released.

 In the case at hand, the contested decision stated that the information related to the inside knowledge of the consortium and its intellectual property.
-The release of such information would harm the competitive position of the consortium in the market and hence, it would have undermined their commercial interests including the intellectual property and this would have created an advantage to their competitors.
+The release of such information would harm the competitive position of the consortium in the market and hence could undermine their commercial interests including the intellectual property which would have created an advantage for their competitors.
 This advantage would have consisted in the ability to anticipate the consortium members’ strategy and their weaknesses when participating in future tenders.
 Secondly, they could also copy and use their intellectual property to develop products and apply for patents.
 Thirdly, the release of the information would harm the chance for the consortium members to get funds from investors in a very competitive market.
 Fourthly, the commercial information in the documents could potentially damage the reputation of the consortium members.
 For all these reasons, REA decided that full access to the documents could not be granted but only a partial one.